anastasiyapasavets/qa-auto-trainee-Pasavets-java/README.md

 5. Run the compiled file with the `java Main` command.

-# An example of the program
+# An example of the program usage

 Please enter a number greater than 7: